Pay: For workers, the reward for work and main source of income; for employers, a cost of production and focus of bargaining and legislation.

 Eurofound maintains an online portal on collectively agreed pay outcomes from 1999 onwards.
 This also explains the different wage-bargaining regimes operating in Member States.

 National wage-bargaining institutions are crucial in achieving pay outcomes that help to increase employment and economic growth within the context of avoiding macroeconomic imbalances within the European Monetary Union.
 Using a large set of empirical macroeconomic data from a variety of sources, including Eurofound and the European Commission AMECO database, this report analyses how the institutional features of national wage bargaining regimes influence pay outcomes.
-These features include bargaining level, type and level of coordination, use of opening clauses and the existence of wage pacts.

 Equal pay for men and women has been established as a principle of the EU since the founding treaties.
 Despite this, and the numerous legislative initiatives and campaigns that have been undertaken to implement the principle, the gender pay gap remains significant.
+An overview of other forms of pay inequalities which are regulated at EU level is available in Developments in working life in Europe: EurWORK annual review 2016 below.

 Workers’ pay often includes variable components.
 Variable pay can take a number of forms: payments for results (such as piece rates and commissions); other forms of performance-related pay linked to the individual or collective team or group performance (mainly bonuses); or payments linked to the company’s financial results (in profit-sharing schemes).
 The European Company Survey gathers comprehensive data on performance-related and profit-sharing pay schemes, enabling analysis of the characteristics of companies that use this form of pay.